RLCracker: Evaluating the Worst-Case Vulnerability of LLM Watermarks with Adaptive RL Attacks: Related Works

 \textbf{LLM Watermark Removal Attacks.} To assess the robustness of watermarking schemes, researchers have explored various watermark removal attacks.
 A common approach involves straightforward text manipulations using LLMs.
-For instance, GPT-4o and specialized DIPPER~\citep{krishna2023paraphrasingDIPPER} paraphraser have been used to remove watermarks through semantic rewriting~\citep{liu2023semanticSIR}.
+For instance, GPT-4o and the specialized DIPPER~\citep{krishna2023paraphrasing} paraphraser have been used to remove watermarks through semantic rewriting~\citep{liu2023semanticSIR}.
 Similarly, SIRA~\citep{SIRA} performs watermark removal using training-free paraphrasing templates guided by semantically constrained reference texts.
 Other methods train large proxy models to approximate the watermarking process.
-WS~\citep{jovanovic2024stealwatermark} mimics the KGW detector scoring mechanism to infer watermark embedding patterns, while $B^4$~\citep{huang2024b4} learns the distribution of watermarked text to guide a paraphraser away from watermark-likely tokens.
+WS~\citep{jovanovic2024watermark} mimics the KGW detector scoring mechanism to infer watermark embedding patterns, while $B^4$~\citep{huang2024b4} learns the distribution of watermarked text to guide a paraphraser away from watermark-likely tokens.
 However, these methods suffer from key limitations.
-GPT, DIPPER, and SIRA exhibit sharp performance drops on longer texts ($\geq$500 tokens), fail to reveal the worst-case vulnerability of watermarking schemes.
-WS is tailored specifically to the KGW watermark and generalizes poorly, whereas $B^4$ requires impractically large datasets (up to 100k samples).
-These limitations underscore the urgent need for effective, generalizable, and practical attack strategies to rigorously evaluate the watermark security.
+GPT, DIPPER, and SIRA exhibit sharp performance drops on longer texts ($\geq$500 tokens), failing to reveal the worst-case vulnerability of watermarking schemes.
+WS is tailored specifically to the KGW watermark and generalizes poorly, whereas $B^4$ requires impractically large datasets ($\sim$ 100k samples).
+These limitations underscore the urgent need for effective, generalizable, and practical attack strategies to rigorously evaluate the watermark security. { More detailed related works on LLM watermarking and removal attacks is provided in Appendix~\ref{append::relatedworks}.}